BaguaSys/tutorials/src/launch.md

 > *Tips*:
 >
-> If you need some preprocessing work, you may include them in your bash script.
-Then launch jobs by adding `--no_python` to your command.
+> If you need some preprocessing work, you can include them in your bash script and launch job by adding `--no_python` to your command.
 > ``` shell
 > python -m bagua.distributed.launch --no_python --nproc_per_node=8 bash your_bash_script.sh
 > ```